 Adapters are simply connectors that change the plug shape to match the electrical outlet.

-There are many different wall outlet shapes and configurations, depending upon the country.
+There are many different wall outlet shapes and configurations, depending on the country.
 Even if two countries operate on the same voltage, their electrical outlets might have a different shape plug.
-Adapters will allow you to interchange the plugs, depending upon the outlets in various countries; however they do NOT change the electrical voltage.
+Adapters will allow you to interchange the plugs, depending upon the outlets in various countries; however, they do NOT change the electrical voltage.

 Adapters allow you to use your device by connecting pieces of equipment that cannot be directly connected to the standard plug.